Blitz Report™ Installation Guide

 create tablespace apps_ts_tools datafile 'tools1.dbf' size 500m extent management local autoallocate;

-In case the problem persists and you encounter the following warning messages related to package FND_WEBFILE or FND_WEBFILEPUB during Blitz Report installation:
+In case the problem persists and you encounter the following warning messages related to package FND_WEBFILE or FND_WEBFILEPUB during the Blitz Report upgrade:

 WARNING: Package version FND_WEBFILE_120.9.12020000.4.pkb not found.